Hayden Valley (Yellowstone National Park): A Quick Guide

 Location and geography

-Hayden Valley in Yellowstone National Park lies between Canyon Village and Fishing Bridge and is reached by the Grand Loop Road.
+Hayden Valley in Yellowstone National Park lies between Canyon Village and Fishing Bridge and can be reached by the Grand Loop Road.
 It’s about 50 square miles in area.

 Hayden Valley was once an ancient lake bed, and the Yellowstone River now flows through it.
 You’ll no doubt note the beautiful landscape and plant life as you explore the valley.